rowansuma/cellCycleSim/README.md

 * Cells must undergo contact inhibition and exit the cell cycle when in contact with many other cells
 * Cells must have physics interactions to prevent them from overlapping

-## The Approach

-<p>I want to handle this project in multiple stages.</p>

-1. Demonstrate all of the above rules while representing cells as simple rigid circles
-2. Move on to rigid ovals (possibly could skip this step)
-3. Move on to flexible cell membranes

-<p>Once I get to the third stage, I can start worrying about gene expression and the future plans for this project.</p>

 ## Current Task List

 - [x] Research & Implement Verlet Integration